Chinese Input Methods

 Using Traditional Characters in the IBus Pinyin IME:

-In 12.04, 12.10, or 13.04, change this from the default simplified characters set by clicking on the IBus Pinyin language panel's Preference button (the one with the letter "i"), and in the "General" tab under "Initial State" you'll find a setting for Traditional or Simplified Chinese:
+In 12.04, 12.10, or 13.04, you can also change the default from Simplified to Traditional characters set by clicking on floating language panel's Preference button (the one with the letter "i").
+In Preferences, on the "General" tab under "Initial State" you'll find a setting for Traditional or Simplified Chinese: